 - Low closed profile is friendlier on fuel economy than bulky softshells.

-If weight and ease-of-use matter most, the Meadowlark is the smart buy.
-At roughly 90 lb it’s dramatically lighter than the 130-to-160-lb family softshells, which makes seasonal install and removal far less of a two-person wrestling match.
-Roofnest built its reputation on hardshells, and that engineering discipline carries into this streamlined softshell — the fabric and hardware punch above the price.
+If weight and ease-of-use matter most, the Feather-Lite is the smart buy — and the cheapest tent on this list to boot.
+At roughly 95 lb it’s dramatically lighter than the 130-to-160-lb family softshells, which makes seasonal install and removal far less of a two-person wrestling match.
+Front Runner built its reputation on rugged, no-frills overlanding gear, and that shows in this streamlined softshell — the fabric and hardware punch above the price.
 It sleeps two and is minimalist by design, so families should look elsewhere, but for a couple or solo overlander who values a light, low-drag tent that’s easy to live with, it’s the standout.
-Curious how Roofnest compares to the other big brand?
-See our iKamper vs Roofnest breakdown.
+Weighing a hardshell instead?
+Our lightest rooftop tent roundup ranks this tent against hardshell options too.

 3. Smittybilt Overlander XL — Best for Families